jsdclxvi/Reforestation/README.md

-## I broke my finger at work today, on the other hand I'm completely fine.
+## I’m on a whiskey diet.
+I’ve lost three days already.